Termessos Ancient City

 Read more

-• Altitude: 1,050 meters above sea level, making it one of the highest ancient cities in Turkey and providing a naturally impenetrable fortress.
+• Elevation: 1,050 meters above sea level, making it one of the highest and most naturally fortified ancient cities in the Mediterranean.

-• Myth: Alexander the Great conquered Termessos during his Asian campaign.
-Reality: He besieged the city in 333 BC but abandoned the effort due to its impenetrable mountain defenses.
+• Myth: Alexander the Great conquered Termessos during his march through Anatolia.
+Reality: He famously failed to take the city in 333 BC, calling it an 'Eagle's Nest' and moving on.

-• Myth: The city was violently destroyed by invading enemy armies.
-Reality: A massive earthquake shattered the local aqueduct system, forcing the inhabitants to abandon the site.
+• Myth: The ruins were destroyed by a massive fire or invasion.
+Reality: A powerful earthquake in the 5th century AD shattered the aqueducts, forcing the population to abandon the site.

 Background